 At the end of our text we present three very hard questions that lead to more thinking about this topic.
 Some of them we already answered but we think every museum that wants to interest more social communities should think about these:

-How to motivate social community that don´t usually go to museums to go to museum?
+How to motivate social community that usually don´t go to museums?

 How to connect different social communities?